 The Organization has adopted investment and spending policies for the Capital Fund intended to provide a predictable stream of funding to programs supported by the fund while seeking to maintain the purchasing power of the fund.
-The fund includes donor-restricted assets that are temporarily and permanently restricted (note 7).
+The fund includes assets with donor restrictions (note 7).